Johanna Baxter: House of Commons

-At the 2024 general election, Baxter was elected as the Member of Parliament for Paisley and Renfrewshire South, with 19,583 votes (a share of 47.4%) and a majority of 6,527 votes over second-placed Jacqueline Cameron of the SNP.
+At the 2024 general election, Baxter was elected as the member of Parliament for Paisley and Renfrewshire South, with 19,583 votes (a share of 47.4%) and a majority of 6,527 votes over second-placed Jacqueline Cameron of the SNP.

 On 24 July 2024, Baxter made her maiden speech in the House of Commons during a debate on education and opportunity.

+On 20 May 2026, she was appointed Parliamentary Private Secretary to the Foreign, Commonwealth and Development Office.
+She lost this role when Andy Burnham became Prime Minister.

 Personal life

 Baxter is married to Mark Glover, Executive Chairman of SEC Newgate UK.